 Comparison to UK qualifications

 Typically, degree-level qualifications gained in New Zealand are internationally recognised.
-However, check with your university or higher education institution to make sure that your qualifications will be recognised in your home country or to see if they have an equivalent in the UK.
+However, check with your university or higher education institution to make sure your qualifications will be recognised in your home country or to see if they have an equivalent in the UK.

 Find out more